29td/matrics-webapp/README.md

 # Project Name

-Pollution Metrics USA
+Pollution Metrics

-> A web application for a company that provides commercial and scientific air pollution data.
-The application will allow users to check air quality and weather information of all cities in the USA.
+> A application will allow users to check air quality and weather information of all cities in the USA.

 ## Built With